Laminotomy: Anatomy overview

 The spinal cord is housed in a bony hollow tube called the vertebral column.
-The vertebral column is composed of many ring-like bones called vertebra (plural: vertebrae) and it spans from the skull to the sacrum.
+The vertebral column is composed of many ring-like bones called vertebrae, and it spans from the skull to the sacrum.
 Each vertebra has a hole in the center called the vertebral foramen through which the spinal cord traverses.

 Laminae (singular: lamina) are the anatomical structures of primary importance in a laminotomy.
 Laminae are part of the vertebral arch which is the region of bone on the back side of each vertebra that forms a protective covering for the back side of the spinal cord.

 The vertebral arch is composed of several anatomical features in addition to laminae that must be taken into account when performing a laminotomy.
 In the center of the vertebral arch is a bony projection called the spinous process.
 The spinous process is located on the posterior or back side of the vertebra and serves as the attachment point for ligaments and muscles which support and stabilize the vertebral column.
-Each vertebra has two lateral bony projections called the transverse processes which are located on either side of the vertebral arch.
+Each vertebra has two lateral bony projections called the transverse processes, located on either side of the vertebral arch.
 Transverse processes come into contact with the ribs and serve as attachment points for muscles and ligaments that stabilize the vertebral column.
 The lamina is the segment of bone that connects the spinous process to the transverse process.
 Each vertebra has two lamina, one on each side of the spinous process.